shivamcho15/TheCircuitBreakers/README.md

 # TheCircuitBreakers
-The place where The Circuit Breakers store their CAD files and code.
+This repository is the place where The Circuit Breakers store their CAD files and code for the 2023-2024 Vex IQ challenge, "Full Volume".
+The challenge is available at https://www.youtube.com/watch?v=100tfTCiVmc&pp=ygUSdmV4IGlxIGZ1bGwgdm9sdW1l.
+We will mainly use this repository for staying organized and up-to-date with our CAD files and code.
+If we ever lost our file, or needed to collabarate on a CAD or piece of code, this Github repository would let us do that easy and fast.
+It would also allow us to track our changes over time and see our previous designs and code so that we can improve upon them.